creative design for web, print & app development

 1.49 This agreement shall (subject to earlier termination pursuant to this clause) terminate automatically on completion of the provision of the Services and payment of all outstanding sums.
 Additional fees for Origination Files have no termination date, and will therfore apply at any point in the future.

 1.50 Either party may terminate the supply of any Services that are being provided on a time and materials basis by giving 30 days notice to the other.
 This will only apply to a product, service or domain name that has been paid for in full.
 During any period of notice Company shall be entitled to continue working on a time and materials basis.
-Due to sector exclusivity privilege, clients with an ongoing retained services package are required to continue payments for three full months after the month in which notice is served, whether they choose to continue using that service or not.
+Due to staff level management and/or sector exclusivity privilege, clients with an ongoing retained services package or support services package are required to continue payments for three full months after the month in which notice is served, whether they choose to continue using that service or not.
 Hosting and domain name services run for a fixed 12 month period and are non-refundable unless cancelled prior to the renewal date.
 Renewal dates for hosting services are stated on each invoice.
 Search Engine Optimisation (SEO) programmes run for a minimum period of 12 months.

 1.52 Either party may terminate this agreement immediately at any time by written notice to the other party if: